tonaljs/tonal/docs/DOCUMENTATION.md

 ### Function list

 - [add](#intervaladd) -  Add two intervals
-- [harmonize](#intervalharmonize) -  Given a collection of intervals, and a tonic create a collection of pitches
 - [interval](#intervalinterval) -  Get an interval properties from a string or a number, and optionally a quality and octave.
 - [invert](#intervalinvert) -  Get the [inversion](https://en.wikipedia.org/wiki/Interval_(music)#Inversion) of an interval.
 - [isInterval](#intervalisinterval) -  Test if a string is a valid interval